johannesulf/dsigma/docs/applications/hsc_y1.rst

     ORDER BY meas.object_id

 As you can see, we will use the Ephor Afterburner photometric redshifts in this application.
 But you're free to use any other photometric redshift estimate available in the HSC database.
 Also, we neglect additive shear biases, which is fine because we will use random catalogs to correct those.
-In the following, this tutorial assumes that the above source catalog is saved as :code:`hsc_sources.fits` in the working directory.
+In the following, this tutorial assumes that the above source catalog is saved as :code:`hsc_y1.fits` in the working directory.

 In addition to the source catalog, we need a calibration catalog to correct for eventual biases stemming from using shallow photometric redshift point estimates.
 The relevant files can be downloaded using the following links: `1 <https://hsc-release.mtk.nao.ac.jp/archive/filetree/cosmos_photoz_catalog_reweighted_to_s16a_shape_catalog/Afterburner_reweighted_COSMOS_photoz_FDFC.fits>`_, `2 <https://hsc-release.mtk.nao.ac.jp/archive/filetree/cosmos_photoz_catalog_reweighted_to_s16a_shape_catalog/ephor_ab/pdf-s17a_wide-9812.cat.fits>`_, `3 <https://hsc-release.mtk.nao.ac.jp/archive/filetree/cosmos_photoz_catalog_reweighted_to_s16a_shape_catalog/ephor_ab/pdf-s17a_wide-9813.cat.fits>`_.